 - Invertebrate and vertebrate research and teaching collections are housed in the Peter Engel Science Center in dedicated research and preparatory rooms.

 - The Herbert & Birdella Hall Natural Science Museum houses a large collection of mammals, birds, and insects in the New Science Center.

-The Biology Department possesses state-of-the art laboratories specially designed for the study of cell biology, developmental biology, microbiology, virology, biochemistry, molecular biology, immunology, histology and introductory biology.
-Collaborative research spaces are where student and faculty members work side-by-side.
-The newly renovated Peter Engel Science Center includes classrooms for genetics, anatomy and physiology, ecology and plant biology.
-Instrumentation that is available to faculty and students for teaching and research use includes:
+The Biology Department possesses laboratories suitable for the study of cell biology, developmental biology, microbiology, virology, biochemistry, molecular genetics, immunology and histology.
+There are individual and collaborative research spaces are where student and faculty members work side-by-side.
+The Peter Engel Science Center includes teaching and research labs for genetics, anatomy and physiology, ecology and plant biology.
+Instrumentation that is available to faculty and students for teaching and research includes:

-- electron microscopy suite with both scanning & transmission electron microscopes
+- an electron microscopy suite with both scanning and transmission electron microscopes

 - walk-in controlled environmental chambers